poormanslaserscanner/pmls4matlab/README.md

 git submodule update --init
 cd ..
 ```
-3. Alternatively you can also download these files from releases
+3. Alternatively you can also download these files in .zip format from https://github.com/poormanslaserscanner/pmls4matlab/archive/v2.0rc1.zip
-4. Download precompiled binaries from releases
+4. Download precompiled binaries from https://github.com/poormanslaserscanner/pmls4matlab/releases
 5. Copy the bin directory into pmls4matlab

 ### Setup